mletras89/QDMI/docs/examples.md

 ## Implementing a Device {#device}

-Below you find a mock implementation of two QDMI devices: One is implemented in C and the other one in C++.
-Keep in mind, that even though the device can be implemented in C++ it has to provide a C interface.
+Below you find a mock implementation of two QDMI devices: One is implemented in C++ and the other one in C.

+\note Keep in mind, that even though the interface is defined in C, the device can be implemented in C++.

 ### Basic String Properties {#device-string}